 · The person preparing or eating the meat had to be holy (Everyone who touches its flesh must be holy).

 · The blood from the meat was holy (you shall wash that on which it was sprinkled).

 · The pot it was cooked in was holy (the earthen vessel in which it is boiled shall be broken…. in a bronze pot, it shall be both scoured and rinsed in water).

 i.
 Anything touched by the meat of the sin offering or its blood had to be holy or be cleansed in a special manner because the animal’s meat was thought to be infected with the sin of the one who brought the offering.

 ii.
 When sin “soaks in” to something, there is no way it can be cleansed, and it must be destroyed.
-Yet a metal, tempered by fire, has already been “judged” – and can therefore simply cleansed.
-This is an illustration of those who do not have their sin cleansed by Jesus will be destroyed by that sin in an eternal sense.
+Yet a metal, tempered by fire, has already been “judged” – and can therefore simply be cleansed.
+This is an illustration that those who do not have their sin cleansed by Jesus will be destroyed by that sin in an eternal sense.

 d.
-But no sin offering from which any of the blood is brought into the tabernacle of meeting, to make atonement in the holy place, shall be eaten: In chapter 4, a distinction is made between the sin offering for a priest, for the Israel as a whole, for a ruler, and for the common person.
-For the sin offering made for a priest or for Israel as whole, there was no portion of the animal that could be eaten.
+But no sin offering from which any of the blood is brought into the tabernacle of meeting, to make atonement in the holy place, shall be eaten: In chapter 4, a distinction is made between the sin offering for a priest, for Israel as a whole, for a ruler, and for the common person.
+For the sin offering made for a priest or for Israel as a whole, there was no portion of the animal that could be eaten.